-We annually host Nashville Department of Transportation, Metro Water and Stormwater, Tennessee Titans security, NHL security, Nashville Soccer Club security and Nashville Predators security and management staff, Marathon Oil, State and city workers for various training from highway response and clean-up, to white powder response, pipeline emergencies both on land and water.
+We annually host Nashville Department of Transportation, Metro Water and Stormwater, Tennessee Titans security, NHL Predators security, Nashville Soccer Club security, Marathon Oil, state and city workers for various training from highway response and clean-up, to white powder response, pipeline emergencies both on land and water.
 Having our facilities updates will provide ample room and technological advanced driven training for the students and public.